 How to Make a Simple Sweet and Sour Chicken

-My daughter wanted to prepare sweet and sour chicken for dinner last night but we started late because she was on a virtual class for school.
-Her school is on the west coast so it was later than usual.
-I didn't want to eat at 9 pm so we made a quick version sweet and sour chicken.
+My daughter wanted to prepare sweet and sour chicken for dinner last night, but we started late because she was in a virtual class for school.
+In addition, her school is on the west coast, so it was later than usual.
+I wanted to eat at a different time than 9 pm, so we made a quick version of sweet and sour chicken.

-Just about every sweet and sour chicken recipe you'll find on the Internet or in cookbooks will include some sort of coating.
-Some recipes use tempura batter, others flour and some cornstarch.
+Almost every sweet and sour chicken recipe you'll find on the Internet or in cookbooks includes some coating.
+Some recipes use tempura batter, others flour, and some cornstarch.

-If I were going to make a traditional version of this recipe, I would prefer cornstarch to achieve the crispiness while keeping it light.
-If you use a coating, you need to shallow fry the chicken which just means you are using more oil than pan fry but less than deep fry.
+If I were to make a traditional version of this recipe, I would prefer cornstarch to achieve crispiness while keeping it light.
+If you use a coating, you need to shallow fry the chicken, which means you use more oil than pan fry but less than deep fry.

-Because we were in a hurry, I chose to simply stir fry the chicken without a coating and with other ingredients and finish with my sweet and sour sauce.
+Because we were in a hurry, I chose to stir-fry the chicken without a coating and with other ingredients and finish with my sweet and sour sauce.

-I think fresh pineapple is a must for this dish but saying that, there's nothing wrong with using canned pineapple or frozen.
+Fresh pineapple is a must for this dish, but using canned pineapple or frozen is fine.
 You've heard me say many times on this site to use the freshest and best ingredients you can find but don't let that stop you from preparing any dish.

-For Christmas, I gave my wife this marvelous pineapple corer/slicer.
-Like always when I put a kitchen gadget in her stocking or as a gift under the tree, she looks at me, narrows her eyes and says, "Really?".
+For Christmas, I gave my wife this great pineapple corer/slicer.
+Like always, when I put a kitchen gadget in her stocking or as a gift under the tree, she looks at me, narrows her eyes, and says, "Really?".